o-zhongchong/ttf2png/README.md

-# ttf2png (a tool for parsing font to glyph image)
+# ttf2png (a tool for parsing truetype font to glyph image)

 ttf2png python provides parsing single glyph from truetype font and saving png image.